petezh/Modular-Resume/README.md

 The **ModuLatex resume** is a component-based Latex template optimized for people who need multiple versions of resumes.
 Some advantages over your run-of-the-mill template include:

+- Easily make multiple versions of your resume by important different components.
 - A sleek design with pretty emojis. 😌
 - Adjustable, compact structure lets you pack as much content as your heart desires.
 - Sections are customizable to your needs.
 Add your own custom "volunteering" or "interests" section.